seetadev/Eth-Maintenance/README.md

 Attestation Hub Contract for Machine Incident Reports: We are extending the Attestation Station smart contract to develop the Attestation Hub smart contract for Machine Incident Reports.

+XMTP: We are implementing XMTP Chat for Machine administrators in a particular region with CyberConnect functions.
+Please visit the implementation link: https://drive.google.com/drive/u/1/folders/1sv4FCXvUhETwN7iRXy6nzBoFYsVO5Z-0